basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

   merged, while decreasing the value will case fewer files to be merged.
   The default is 10 MB.

-If you are using the newer, `riak.conf`-based configuration system, you can set the thresholds described above using the `merge.thresholds.fragmentation`, `merge.thresholds.dead_bytes`, and `merge.threshold.small_file` settings, respectively.
+You can set the thresholds described above using the `merge.thresholds.fragmentation`, `merge.thresholds.dead_bytes`, and `merge.threshold.small_file` settings, respectively.

 The `fragmentation` setting is expressed as an integer between 0 and 100, and the `dead_bytes` and `small_file` settings can be